pallets/flask/CONTRIBUTING.rst

 You probably want to set up a `virtualenv
 <https://virtualenv.readthedocs.io/en/latest/index.html>`_.

-The minimal requirement for running the testsuite is ``py.test``.
+The minimal requirement for running the testsuite is ``pytest``.
 You can install it with::

     pip install pytest